 P.S.: The last quarter of The Backyard Beekeeper provides instructions on processing beeswax for making candles and lotions, along with several recipes for cooking with honey.
 They all look good.
 I’ll probably try them out eventually, but at this point in time, my focus is entirely on beekeeping.

-NOTE (June 26/11): Our great experiment in foundationless beekeeping is over, at least for now.
-As much as I love ‘em, the Backwards Beekeeping methods may not be the best option in areas with extremely short summers where month-long stretches of cold, drizzle and fog are not unheard of (like in St. John’s, Newfoundland).
-It seems fair to say that foundationless hives require considerably more resources than can be provided in such a harsh environment.
+June 25th, 2011: My great experiment in foundationless beekeeping is over, at least for now.
+As much as I love ’em, the Backwards Beekeeping methods may not be the best option in areas with extremely short summers where month-long stretches of cold, drizzle and fog are not unheard of (like in St. John’s, Newfoundland).